dev-easygo/bilingual-summarizer/README.md

 ## Customizing Response Structure

-You can specify which fields you want to include in the response using the `responseStructure` option:
+You can specify which fields you want to include in the response using the `responseStructure` option.
+It supports three formats:

+### 1. Array Format (Include Only)

 ```javascript
 const { summarize } = require('bilingual-summarizer');